David Bowie: The life story you may not know

 He made more than two dozen albums, including "Blackstar," which was released just two days before his death.
 He played more than a dozen instruments, including a right-handed guitar even though he was left-handed.
 Bowie's concept album, "The Rise and Fall of Ziggy Stardust and the Spiders from Mars," introduced the world to his glam-rock persona in 1972.
 Four years later, he starred in the film "The Man Who Fell to Earth."
 By the end of the 1970s, he kicked his drug habit and appeared in "The Elephant Man" on Broadway.

 Two years after suffering a heart attack in 2004, Bowie performed three songs on stage with Alicia Keys in New York.
-It would be his last performance.
-In the year following his death, Bowie and “Blackstar” won four Grammy awards.
-In 2019, the BBC reported that David Bowie had won its viewer poll for greatest entertainer of the 20th century, beating out Charlie Chaplin, Billie Holiday, and Marilyn Monroe.
+It was his last performance.
+In the year following his death, Bowie and "Blackstar" won four Grammy awards.
+The BBC reported in 2019 that David Bowie had won the broadcaster's viewer poll for the greatest entertainer of the 20th century, beating out Charlie Chaplin, Billie Holiday, and Marilyn Monroe.